 Rub the belly!
 Try open-palmed, fingernails-in, circular, or even patting motions.

-After 3 to 5 seconds, stop petting.
+After three to five seconds, stop petting.

 See what your dog does next.
 If he paws at you, stays put, or otherwise shows that he'd like more petting, go back in for more!
 If he gets up and leaves, belly rubs are over.